Macauley Island: Human activity and ecological impacts

-The Polynesian rat was presumably introduced by Polynesians, while goats and pigs were introduced presumably by whalers in the 19th century probably as an emergency food supply for shipwrecked sailors; whalers also burned the shrubs of the island.
+The Polynesian rat was presumably introduced by Polynesians; goats and pigs were likely introduced by whalers in the 19th century probably as an emergency food supply for shipwrecked sailors; whalers also burned the shrubs of the island.
 The island was reported in 1789 to be heavily populated by rats and mice.
-While not as severe as at Raoul Island, these introduced animals altered the ecosystem of the island, preying on birds and confining many plant species to inaccessible cliffs; they might be responsible for the absence of several birds known from Raoul Island on Macauley Island and for changes in the vegetation of Macauley Island between human visits during the 20th century.
-Additionally, plants may have been imported by later visitors or birds and flotsam/marine debris arriving from New Zealand is frequently reported.
+Though not as severe as at Raoul Island, these introduced animals altered the ecosystem of the island, preying on birds and confining many plant species to inaccessible cliffs; they might be responsible for the absence of several birds known from Raoul Island on Macauley Island and for changes in the vegetation of Macauley Island between human visits during the 20th century.
+Plants may also have been imported by later visitors or birds.
+Flotsam and marine debris arriving from New Zealand is frequently reported.

-In the late 20th century, there have been efforts to eradicate introduced species from the Kermadec Islands.
+In the late 20th century there were efforts to eradicate introduced species from the Kermadec Islands.
 Pigs had died out by 1910 and goats were removed in the 1960s by the New Zealand Wildlife Service; about 3,200 goats were killed during that occasion.
 After an initial delay due to concerns that toxic baits used for rat removal could impact parakeet populations, in 2006 the New Zealand Department of Conservation began an effort to eradicate the Polynesian rat.
-This eradication programme was probably successful, leading to the recovery of a more diverse fern-sedge vegetation that may be still underway as of 2015 and could lead to a future reduction of fern occurrences.
+This eradication programme was probably successful, leading to the recovery of a more diverse fern-sedge vegetation that may still be underway as of 2015 and could lead to a future reduction of pure fernland.
 Rats and other rodents have never been reported from Haszard Island.
 Since the establishment of the Kermadec Islands Marine Reserve, certain activities such as discharging wastewaters, fishing, mining and laying submarine cables are prohibited around Macauley Island.